EFFICIENT SYNTHESIS OF SPECIALTY CARBOHYDRATES AND HUMAN MILK OLIGOSACCHARIDES THROUGH INDUSTRIAL BIOTECHNOLOGY

 The presentation will explain the features of the Inbiose technology and will highlight a number of concrete examples where a process to produce pure human milk oligosaccharides has been developed and commercialized in collaboration with an industrial partner towards infant nutrition.

-Soetaert W., Beauprez J., Salvador P. (2016).
-Efficient synthesis of specialty carbohydrates and human milk oligosaccharides through industrial biotechnology.
+Salvador P., Beauprez J., Soetaert W. (2016).
+Efficient synthesis of specialty carbohadrates and human milk oligoscharides through industrial biotechnology.
 Conference Proceedings of IPC2016.
 Paper presented at the International Scientific Conference on Probiotics and Prebiotics, Budapest (p.
-71.).
+67.).
 IPC2016